SamathaLingareddy782/SVEC/readMe.md

 ### Hooks

 + from react 16.8 version hooks are introduced
-- To maintain informationa in functional component we can use state
+- To maintain informationa in functional component we can use Hooks
 - Parent - child1 --> child2 -->child3
 - `useState()`
 - `useEffect()`